 Artist Statement

 My work investigates the ways in which public and private notions of Blackness and the Black family are formed through embodied experience and attempted reproduction of said experience through Film & Television media.
-Sourced from my personal photo archive and the public archive of industry trade publications, I question the influence of external representational systems on Black interiority.
+Sourced from my grandmothers’ photo archives and the public archive of industry trade publications, I question the influence of external representational systems on Black interiority.